TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 In Store and Online | Ends October 10

-Shop Sale View Store Ad Shop ClearanceIn Store Only Savings Like Never Before Extra 20% Off With Your JCPenney Card Plus, Extra 10% Off Select Items Including Electrics &.
+Shop Sale View Store Ad Shop Clearance In Store Only Savings Like Never Before Extra 20% Off With Your JCPenney Card Plus, Extra 10% Off Select Items Including Electrics &.
 Electronics

 \*Credit offers subject to credit approval.